-Antiretroviral treatment for HIV reduces food insecurityDecember 4th, 2012 in HIV & AIDS
+Antiretroviral treatment for HIV reduces food insecurityDecember 4, 2012 in Medicine & Health / HIV & AIDS

 Can treatment with modern anti-HIV drugs help fight hunger for HIV-infected patients in Africa?
 Starting antiretroviral therapy for HIV reduces "food insecurity" among patients in Uganda, suggests a study published online by the journal AIDS, official journal of the International AIDS Society.